LukeHeuser/notes/Java/java_basics.md

 An Access modified allows us to define which parts of our code, or another persons code, can access a particular element.

 ### Public
-The Public java keyword means the classe, attribute, method or constructor is available to access from any class
+The Public java keyword means the class, attribute, method or constructor is available to access from any class

 ### Private
+The Private java keyword means it can only be accessed in

 ## What is a Method
 A method is a collection of one or more statemnts, that perform an action.

+* `Void` means that the method will not return any information

 The `Main Method` of a program is the entry point of a java program.
 A java program will search for the main method to begin executing.